We believe that the only true God is the Triune God; one God in three distinct and separate persons.

 The Sacraments: Lutherans believe that God provides His grace through two sacraments: Baptism and Communion.
 The word “sacrament” is defined as something that is 1) instituted by Jesus during His ministry, 2) has a physical component, and 3) carries God’s promise of forgiveness of sins.

 Jesus instituted baptism, along with teaching the Scriptures, as the way to “make disciples of all nations” regardless of age or background (Matthew 28:19-20).
 This is the place where we receive all of the benefits of what Jesus has done on our behalf, such as the forgiveness of sins and the promise of eternal life.
-If you are interested in having yourself or your child baptized contact Pastor Steve.
+If you are interested in having yourself or your child baptized contact Pastor Jeff.